How to Register a Limited Partnership in Ontario

 Limited Partnerships in Canada are available in all provinces including the most popular Nova Scotia, Prince Edward Island, and British Columbia where more global investments into Canada are requested.

-In a limited partnership, the partnership consists of a general partner, who bears the brunt of the business liability, and a limited partner.
-The limited partner benefits from significantly less liability in regards to debts and any obligations incurred by the company.
+In a limited partnership, the partnership consists of general partners, who bear the brunt of the business liability, and limited partners.
+The limited partner benefits from significantly less personal liability in regards to debts and obligations incurred by the company.
 Moreover, the extent of a limited partner’s involvement determines the degree of liability they have in the partnership.

 A limited partnership is distinct to a sole proprietorship or incorporation in four defining ways: